tkzzzzzz6/BioMaster/README.md

 ---
 ## 📖 Documentation

-You can find the documentation in the [docs](https://biomaster.readthedocs.io/en/latest/) folder.
+You can find the read the doc documentation in the [docs](https://biomaster.readthedocs.io/en/latest/) folder.

 ## 📖 Installation